-The first workshop will be taking place on January 21st in Bettendorf.
+The first Seminar will be taking place on January 21st in Bettendorf.
 The last one on the schedule at the present time is being held in Eldridge on February 27th.
-To see a complete list of the schedule, which contains a total of nine different sessions that are being held over the next few weeks, click here: Free Estate Planning Workshops.
+To see a complete list of the schedule, which contains a total of nine different sessions that are being held over the next few weeks, click here: Free Estate Planning Seminars.

-Though these workshops are free, we ask that you register in advance, because seating is limited.
+Though these Seminars are free, we ask that you register in advance, because seating is limited.